WordPress software includes a WP-Cron.php file that carries out regular maintenance tasks on your website to keep things running smoothly.

 We often get asked "Is this needed?".
 Yes, every WordPress website owner should do this.

-If you manage your website using the WordPress Toolkit in the cPanel control panel, enable the option "Take over wp-cron.php" and it'll create the cron job for you.
-If you don't use the WordPress Toolkit, follow the 3 steps below.
+If you manage your website using the WordPress Management (formerly WP Toolkit) in the cPanel control panel, enable the option "Take over wp-cron.php" and it'll create the cron job for you.
+If you don't use the WordPress Management in cPanel, follow the 3 steps below.

 Step 1 - Add a line to the wp-config.php file.